edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/StoreAndForward.md

 !!! note
     RetryInterval should be at least 1 second (e.g. '1s') or greater.
 If a value less than 1 second is specified, 1 second will be used.
 Endless retries will occur when MaxRetryCount is set to 0.
 If MaxRetryCount is set to less than 0, a default of 1 retry will be used.

 Database configuration section describes which database type to use and the information required to connect to the database.
-This section is required if Store and Forward is enabled.
-It is optional if **not** using `Redis` for the EdgeX MessageBus which is now the default.
+This section is required if Store and Forward is enabled and is provided in [Common Configuration](../../../configuration/CommonConfiguration.md#common-configuration-properties).

 !!! example "Example - Database configuration"
     ```yaml